AbdulMutakabbir/Three-Player-Prisoners-Dilemma/README.md

 ### Results
-As seen in the [Performance Section](https://github.com/AbdulMutakabbir/Three-Player-Prisoners-Dilemma#performance) Ditto Agent performs as good as the best agent (Mean Agent).
+As seen in the [Performance Section](https://github.com/AbdulMutakabbir/Three-Player-Prisoners-Dilemma#performance) Ditto Agent performs better than all other agents.